Page not found. Your pixels are in another canvas.

 - Continuing work to rearchitect APIs in cloud-based architecture.

-- Merged two software teams, technically and personally managed team of 10 full-time engineers.
+- Merged two software teams, managed technical team of 10 full-time engineers.

 - Oversaw top-to-bottom development and implementation of three client-facing features.

-- Hired and onboarded three product managers, including one for another software team.
+- Hired and onboarded three product managers, including for other software teams.

 - Acted as Scrum master leading agile rituals (standup, planning, retro).